HOW TO JOIN A WEBINAR

 How to book

-You'll usually receive an automated reminder 3 days from us before an online event.
-For webinars, you may also receive further reminders 1 day before a webinar starts.
+You'll usually receive an automated reminder from us 3 days before an online event.
+You will also receive a further reminder 24 hours before a webinar starts.
 These reminders also contain your joining links.

 Click on your joining link before the scheduled starting time to enter the 'waiting room' for the event.